yangdanny97/p4-stacklang/README.md

 | p2 | s2-p2 | s1-p2 | s1-p3 |
 | p3 | s3-p2 | s3-p3 | s2-p3 |

-Additionally, p4 of each switch is set to forward the packet back to the same switch.
+Additionally, p4 of each switch is set to forward the packet back to p5 on the same switch.